 – Each spouse should have separate lawyers to represent them in court

-- Each spouse should sign the prenuptial agreement in the presence of two witnesses before the registration of their marriage
+– Each spouse should sign the prenuptial with two witnesses before the marriage registration

-- The contract should be registered with the same local district office where the marriage would be registered
+– The contract should be registered at the district office where the marriage is to be registered